midokura/wasmcon-workshop-2023-09/README.md

 ### Troubleshooting

-1. no response from wedge-cli
+1. No response from wedge-cli

    If you already run mqtt broker in your local machine, you will get fail because WEdge Agent may be trying to connect there.